-- 1. Navigate to Network > Connections > PPP Connections. - 2.
-To create a new PPP connection, click 🕑 (Create a new item) in the item list bar.
+- 1. Navigate to Network > Connections > PPP Connections.

 The PPP Connection dialog opens.
 It allows you to configure a PPP connection.

 - 3. Enter a name for your PPP connection in the Name field. - 4.
 From the Interface drop-down list, select the PPP interface you created under Creating a PPP interface on page 13. - 5.
 From the Type drop-down list, select your connection type. - 6.
 Enter the credentials predefined by your provider.